Medicine in the medieval Islamic world: Features of bimaristans

+The Bimaristan of Damascus was founded in 1154 by the Zengid ruler Nur al-Din Zengi and became one of the most renowned hospitals of the medieval Islamic world.
+Established as a charitable medical institution, it provided free treatment to patients regardless of background and was supported through waqf endowment.
+The complex was arranged around a central courtyard with a fountain, accompanied by a garden that formed part of the therapeutic environment.
+Historical accounts note that patients were accommodated in separate rooms according to the nature of their ailments, reflecting an organised and specialised approach to care.
+The bimaristan also functioned as a centre of medical teaching, preserving and advancing the clinical traditions associated with earlier authorities such as Ibn Sina and contributing to Damascus's reputation as a leading centre of medicine in the medieval Near East.

 The hospital was not just a place to treat patients: it also served as a medical school to educate and train students.
 Basic science preparation was learned through private tutors, self-study and lectures.
 Islamic hospitals were the first to keep written records of patients and their medical treatment.
 Students were responsible in keeping these patient records, which were later edited by doctors and referenced in future treatments.

 During this era, physician licensure became mandatory in the Abbasid Caliphate.
 In 931 AD, Caliph Al-Muqtadir learned of the death of one of his subjects as a result of a physician's error.
 He immediately ordered his muhtasib Sinan ibn Thabit to examine and prevent doctors from practicing until they passed an examination.
 From this time on, licensing exams were required and only qualified physicians were allowed to practice medicine.